How Can an eCommerce App Design Influence User Psychology?

 – There are “Buy Now” buttons on social media stories/posts that facilitate users to buy directly from the platform instead of going to the actual eCommerce site.

-– Over time, behavioural segmentation can be done to identify the most engaged users.
+– Over time, behavioural segmentation can identify the most engaged users.

 – AI (Artificial intelligence) allows eCommerce retailers to provide a more personalised element.

-– For a more contextual experience, you can display product recommendations with offers to the users.
+– For a more contextual experience, you can display product recommendations with user offers.

-– This can lead to an increase in sales as users are provided with agility and finesse to purchase what they want.
+– This can increase sales as users are provided with agility and finesse to purchase what they want.

 Focus on Consistency